zenoss/zendev/README.md

 Alternatively you can run as root but must set the USER environment variable for the script using your desired development user. e.g.

-`USER=leeroy_jenkins curl -s -S -L https://raw.githubusercontent.com/zenoss/zendev/zendev2/binscripts/newdev-installer | bash -s /dev/xvdb`
+`USER=leeroy_jenkins bash -c "curl -s -S -L https://raw.githubusercontent.com/zenoss/zendev/zendev2/binscripts/newdev-installer | bash -s /dev/xvdb"`

 ####With an existing thin pool or use loopback
 You can run the newdev-installer if you already have an existing thin pool or just want to run docker with a loopback device, not recommended, by passing in `CONF_THINPOOL=false` to the script.
 This will install all the tools needed for a developer as well as docker but it will not configure docker to use a thinpool.

-`CONF_THINPOOL=false curl -s -S -L https://raw.githubusercontent.com/zenoss/zendev/zendev2/binscripts/newdev-installer | bash -s /dev/xvdb`
+`CONF_THINPOOL=false bash -c "curl -s -S -L https://raw.githubusercontent.com/zenoss/zendev/zendev2/binscripts/newdev-installer | bash"`

-Note: If you have an existing thinpool and use this option you will have to modify the docker config if you want it to be used.
+Note: Docker may not startup properly if you had it configured for an existing thinpool and use this option.
+You will have to modify the docker config if you want your thinpool to be used.

 ##GitHub Setup